Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Introduction

 Pre-Born-Oppenheimer (pre-BO) methods, on the other hand, naturally include nonadiabatic effects since they treat nuclei and electrons without separation~\cite{pre-BO,pre-BO_2,pre-BO_3,JCP_KY_2009,NEO,JCP_SPMK_JCP,SQR-MCTDH}.
-There have been many studies on the pre-BO theory with both first quantization~\cite{pre-BO, pre-BO_2, pre-BO_3, JCP_KY_2009} and second quantization~\cite{NEO, JCP_SPMK_JCP, SQR-MCTDH} of the molecular Hamiltonian.
-One well-known approach using the pre-BO framework is the nuclear-electronic orbital (NEO) method which treats certain nuclei as quantum particles using a basis of nuclear orbitals~\cite{NEO}.
-Recently, an approach based on the multi-configurational time-dependent Hartree method using a second quantization representation of electronic degrees of freedom was developed, which enables the description of coupled electron-nuclear dynamics without electronic potential energy surfaces~\cite{SQR-MCTDH}.
+There have been many studies on pre-BO theory with both first quantization~\cite{pre-BO, pre-BO_2, pre-BO_3, JCP_KY_2009} and second quantization~\cite{NEO, JCP_SPMK_JCP, SQR-MCTDH} of the molecular Hamiltonian.
+One approach using the pre-BO framework is the nuclear-electronic orbital (NEO) method, which expands certain nuclei in a basis of nuclear orbitals and those the nuclei as quantum particles~\cite{NEO}.
+Recently, an approach was developed based on the multi-configurational time-dependent Hartree method using a second quantization representation of electronic degrees of freedom, which enables the description of coupled electron-nuclear dynamics without electronic potential energy surfaces~\cite{SQR-MCTDH}.
 Nevertheless, the development of methods in the pre-BO framework is still far behind the methods in the BO framework since the computational cost of a pre-BO treatment of molecular dynamics is much greater.